hybrid-kg/clep/example/README.md

 --------------------------
 1. Add all the CEL filenames to a tab separated file with the heading as "FileName"
-2. Run the preprocessing python script using the command, `python3 preprocessing.py make-targets`
+2. Run the preprocessing python script using the command,

+    `python3 preprocessing.py make-targets`
-3. Then process the expression matrix using the R affy_preprocessing script using the Command, `Rscript affy_preprocessing.R`
+3. Then process the expression matrix using the R affy_preprocessing script using the command,

+    `Rscript affy_preprocessing.R`
-4. Generate the expression file of the correct format using the python script, `python3 preprocessing.py make-exp`
+4. Generate the expression file of the correct format using the python script,

+    `python3 preprocessing.py make-exp`

 Single Sample Scoring
 ------------------------
 - For limma based Single Sample Scoring, run,

     `vp4p preprocessing limma --data exp.txt --design targets.txt --out limma.txt`
 - For Z-Score based Single Sample Scoring, run,

     `vp4p preprocessing z-score --data exp.txt --design targets.txt --out z_score.txt`